 Some nutritionists believe that you can’t get sick (and fat if you eat “normal” individualized amounts) by eating animal fat and proteins only (mixed with some veggies of course), they believe it’s a myth.
 On the other side, some of them believe opposite – but the truth is that you shouldn’t be so restrictive.
-You should be trying to find combinations that work best for you on all matters.
-Proteins and fats are building components of course (and comes together pretty often; eat proteins every main meal – you burn more calories during digestion on that way because of good thermogenic effect of proteins… – for every 100 calories you eat, your body will burn about 20-30 percent of those calories off simply breaking down the food), but I think that you should eat around 40% of carbs daily – especially because some serious nutritionists believe it’s not healthy if your brain works on ketones only or if our body is trying to produce glycogen/glucose… I mean, you can lose fat a bit faster but… You should mix a lot of carbs and proteins only for breakfast.
+You should be trying to find combinations that work best for you on all matters (be careful with all the theories, the good theory is just a theory – maybe it will work for majority of people but it will not work for some of them; you need to figure out what works best for you by experimenting and combining very often).
+Proteins and fats are building components of course (and come together pretty often; eat proteins every main meal – you burn more calories during digestion on that way because of good thermogenic effect of proteins… – for every 100 calories you eat, your body will burn about 20-30 percent of those calories off simply breaking down the food), but I think that you should eat around 40% of carbs daily – especially because some serious nutritionists believe it’s not healthy if your brain works on ketones only or if our body is trying to produce glycogen/glucose… I mean, you can lose fat a bit faster but… You should mix a lot of carbs and proteins only for breakfast.
 The essence is that you need all the 3 macros in your nutrition (40% – carbs, 35% – proteins, 25% – fats, for example).

 I believe that you will be more likely to get obese by eating processed sugar, trans fats/oils (refined carbs, added fats…) and similar than by pure animal fat by edible animals.
 Fat is the crucial component of our organism and if you lack it you could be in trouble.
 Some nutritionists say that you don’t need too much carbs because human brain can also work on ketones (advocates of the Ketogenic diet say that you don’t need carbs almost at all).
 “Normally, the carbohydrates contained in food are converted into glucose, which is then transported around the body and is particularly important in fueling brain-function.
 However, if there is very little carbohydrate in the diet, the liver converts fat into fatty acids and ketone bodies.
 The ketone bodies pass into the brain and replace glucose as an energy source.” – Wikipedia.
 But what if you are an athlete who trains in high intensities very often and carbs are needed?
 I know, you can find something in meat but… I wouldn’t play with this…